 How tiankengs are formed?

 Nearly all tiankengs have developed in carbonate rocks with the noble exceptions of Sima Humboldt and Sima Martel in Venezuela, which have formed in sandstone.

 Like other sinkholes, tiankengs are formed by karst processes (in carbonate rock) or suffosion (in sandstone).
-In karst processes rock is dissolved and carried away by flowing water, suffosion is similar process, where particles of sandstone or similar rock are carried away by water.
+In karst processes rock is dissolved and carried away by flowing water, suffosion is a similar process, where particles of sandstone or similar rock are carried away by water.

-Formation of tiankengs though requires very specific conditions, and combination of these factors is very rare in nature.
+Formation of tiankengs though requires very specific conditions, and a combination of these factors is very rare in nature.
 Thus – the correct recipe for a fine tiankeng looks like this:

 If this is in place, nature does its work and tiankeng is formed.